Two important tax breaks you can carry forward, and two you can’t

 Individual Savings Account allowances

-While you can put money into a cash ISA, a Stocks and Shares ISA or both, you must not exceed the allowance in a single tax year.
+While you can put money into a cash ISA, a Stocks and Shares ISA or a combination of both, you must not exceed the allowance in a single tax year.
 It’s also important to remember to use your Junior ISA (JISA) allowance if you have children or grandchildren, as this too is lost if you don’t use it.

 Capital Gains Tax allowance

-This could allow you to use two different tax year’s CGT Allowance in quick succession, which may allow you to make up to £6,000 in profit without any exposure to the tax.
+This could allow you to use two different tax year’s CGT allowance in quick succession, which may allow you to make up to £6,000 in profit without any exposure to the tax.

 Annual Allowance